GW Invariants Relative Normal Crossings Divisors: Refined limits of a sequence of maps

-It turns out that when $k\ge 2$, not all the maps $g:C\ra X_1$ (without components in $W_1\cup V_1$) whose resolution $\wt g$ satisfies the naive matching condition can occur as limits after rescaling of maps $f_n:C_n\ra X$ in $\M_s(X, V)$.
+It turns out that when $k\ge 2$, not all the maps $g:C\ra X_1$ (without components in $D_1$) whose resolution $\wt g$ satisfies the naive matching condition can occur as limits after rescaling of maps $f_n:C_n\ra X$ in $\M_s(X, V)$.
 To describe those that occur as limits, we use the results of Section 5 of \cite{ip2}.
-For each node $x$ of $C$, we will work in the local models (\ref{cood.nodes}) on the domain and (\ref{eq.xy=l}) in the target, using the local coordinates as described.
-The results of Lemmas \ref{L.lim.level.1} and \ref{L.lim.level.2} can then be strengthened as follows: \begin{lemma} Consider $f_n:C_n\ra X$ a sequence of maps in $\M_s(X,V)$ as in Lemma \ref{L.lim.level.1}, and further assume that its refined limit $f:C\ra X_1$ constructed there has no components in the total divisor $D_1$.
-Then for each node $x_-=x_+$ of $C$, we have the following relation: \bear \lim_{n\ra \infty}\frac{ \la_n}{ \mu_n(x) ^{s_{i}(x)} }=a_i(x_-) a_i(x_+) \quad \mbox{ for each } i\in I(x) \eear where $\mu_n(x)$ are the gluing parameters (\ref{cood.nodes}) describing $C_n$ at $x$ in terms of $C$, $\la_n$ is the sequence of rescaling parameters in the target, while $s_i(x)>0$ and $a_i(x_\pm)\ne 0$ are the contact multiplicities and respectively the leading coefficients of the expansion (\ref{exp.u.v.x}) of the refined limit $f$ at $x_\pm$ . \end{lemma} \pf Note that according to our conventions, the condition (\ref{la=mu}) is vacuous ($I(x)=\emptyset$) unless the image of the node $x$ is mapped to the singular locus.
-For each node $x$ of $C$ that is mapped to a depth $k(x)\ge 1$ stratum of $W_1$ with matching multiplicities $s(x)$, we will work in the local models described above, where we can separately project our sequence into each direction $i\in I(x)$, where the local model is that of rescaling a disk around the origin, as explained in more details in the next section.
-The projections are now maps into a rescaled family of disks, precisely the situation to which Lemma 5.3 of \cite{ip2} applies to give (\ref{la=mu}) in each direction, after using the expansions (\ref{exp.u.v.x}).
+For each node $x$ of $C$, we work in the local models (\ref{cood.nodes}) on the domain and (\ref{eq.xy=l}) in the target, using the local coordinates as described.
+The results of Proposition \ref{L.lim.level.m} can be strengthened as follows: \begin{lemma} Consider $f_n:C_n\ra X$ a sequence of maps in $\M(X,V)$ as in Proposition \ref {L.lim.level.m}, and further assume that its refined limit $g:C\ra X_1$ constructed there has no components in the singular divisor $W_1$.
+Then for each node $x_-=x_+$ of $C$ which is mapped to $W_1$ we have the following relation: \bear \lim_{n\ra \infty}\frac{ \la_n}{ \mu_n(x) ^{s_{i}(x)} }=a_i(x_-) a_i(x_+) \quad \mbox{ for each } i\in I^\pm(x) \eear where $\mu_n(x)$ are the gluing parameters (\ref{cood.nodes}) describing $C_n$ at $x$ in terms of $C$, $\la_n$ is the sequence of rescaling parameters in the target. \end{lemma} \begin{proof} For each node $x$ of $C$ that is mapped to a depth $k(x)\ge 1$ stratum of $W_1$ with matching multiplicities $s(x)$, we work in the local models described above, where we can separately project our sequence into each direction $i\in I(x)$, where the local model is that of rescaling a disk around the origin, as explained in more details in the next section.
+The projections are now maps into a rescaled family of disks, precisely the situation to which Lemma 5.3 of \cite{ip2} applies to give (\ref{la=mu}) in each direction, after using the expansions (\ref{exp.u.v.x}). \end{proof}